Kometa-Team/Kometa/docs/config/myanimelist.md

      You will need to stop that web server while you're doing this in order to grab that localhost URL.

-19. Run PMM and the auth will be completed.
+19. Run Kometa and the auth will be completed.

-## Alternative Way of Letting PMM make the URL
+## Alternative Way of Letting Kometa make the URL

-You can record just your `client_id` and `client_secret` and pmm will create the url for you described below.
+You can record just your `client_id` and `client_secret` and Kometa will create the url for you described below.

-On the first run, Plex Meta Manager will walk the user through the OAuth flow by producing a MyAnimeList URL for the user to follow.
+On the first run, Kometa will walk the user through the OAuth flow by producing a MyAnimeList URL for the user to follow.

 After following the URL login to MyAnimeList.net and authorize the application by clicking the `Allow` button which will redirect the user to `http://localhost/`.

-Copy the entire URL and paste it into Plex Meta Manager and if the URL is correct then Plex Meta Manager will populate the `authorization` sub-attributes to use in subsequent runs.
+Copy the entire URL and paste it into Kometa and if the URL is correct then Kometa will populate the `authorization` sub-attributes to use in subsequent runs.

 On first run: